Mangaluru Karnataka, India Travel Guide

 Polite bargaining is common in local markets; however, fixed-price shops do not negotiate.

-For travelers seeking independence and flexibility, various rental options are available in Mangalore.
+For travelers in search of self-sufficiency and flexibility, various rental options are available in Mangalore.

-Drive on the left side of the road.
+Keep to the left side of the road the road.
 Indian traffic laws can be complex; adherence varies.

 Always carry your valid IDP and home license.